K.S.A. Chapter 21 - Article 64

 21-6416.
 Inflicting harm, disability or death to a police, arson dog or search and rescue dog.

-(b) Inflicting harm, disability or death to a police dog, arson dog, assistance dog, game warden dog or search and rescue dog is a nonperson felony.
-Upon conviction of this subsection, a person shall be sentenced to not less than 30 days or more than one year’s imprisonment and be fined not less than $500 nor more than $5,000.
-The person convicted shall not be eligible for release on probation, suspension or reduction of sentence or parole until the person has served the minimum mandatory sentence as provided herein.
-During the mandatory 30 days imprisonment, such offender shall have a psychological evaluation prepared for the court to assist the court in determining conditions of probation.
-Such conditions shall include, but not be limited to, the completion of an anger management program.
+(b) (1) Except as provided in paragraphs (2) and (3), violation of subsection (a) is a nonperson felony.
+A person convicted of a violation of subsection (a) shall be sentenced to not less than 30 days nor more than one year's imprisonment and be fined not less than $500 nor more than $5,000.
+The person convicted shall not be eligible for release on probation, suspension or reduction of sentence or parole until the person has served a minimum mandatory sentence of 30 days.

 (c) As used in this section:

-(1) "Arson dog" means any dog which is owned, or the service of which is employed, by the state fire marshal or a fire department for the principal purpose of aiding in the detection of liquid accelerants in the investigation of fires;
+(1) "Arson dog" means any dog that is owned, or the service of which is employed, by the state fire marshal or a fire department for the principal purpose of aiding in the detection of liquid accelerants in the investigation of fires;

-(2) "assistance dog" has the meaning provided by K.S.A.
-2009 Supp.
+(2) "assistance dog" means the same as defined in K.S.A.
 39-1113, and amendments thereto;

 (3) "fire department" means a public fire department under the control of the governing body of a city, township, county, fire district or benefit district or a private fire department operated by a nonprofit corporation providing fire protection services for a city, township, county, fire district or benefit district under contract with the governing body of the city, township, county or district;

 History: L. 1992, ch.
 298, § 82; L. 1993, ch.
 291, § 250; L. 1998, ch.
 52, § 1; L. 2002, ch.
 45, § 1;L. 2003, ch.
 64, § 11; L. 2004, ch.
 175, § 4; L. 2006, ch.
 126, § 3; L. 2010, ch.
 136, § 227, L. 2012, ch.
-47, § 19; July 1.
+47, § 19, L. 2024, ch.
+92, § 1; July 1.

 21-6417.
 Unlawful conduct of cockfighting.